henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-9/index.md

 ---
-Title: "WASI and .NET 9: What's going on?"
+Title: "WASI and .NET 9: Quo vadis?"
 Published: "2024-11-03"
 ---
 It has not been easy to follow progress on WASI support in .NET 9.